Hi my name is Grace Jolliffe and I write all the Ballyyahoo stories and take all the nature photographs on you see here on the Ballyyahoo website.

 She is still a very quiet dog but much happier now she has Eppie to play with.

 Eppie came last February and is a puppy of seven months old.
+She is also a rescued dog and was found living in very poor circumstances, neglected and starved.

 She doesn’t like the cold weather and tends to shiver a bit.